basp-group/uSARA/README.md

 An example measurement file ``3c353_meas_dt_1_seed_0.mat`` is provided in the folder ``$uSARA$/data``.
 The full synthetic test set used in [1] can be found in this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/et0o4jl0d9twskrshdd7j/h?rlkey=gyl3fj3y7ca1tmoa1gav71kgg&dl=0) and the corresponding ground truth images are in this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/mct058u0ww9301vrsgeqj/h?rlkey=hz8py389nay5jmqgzxz4knqja&dl=0).

 To extract the measurement file from Measurement Set Tables (MS), you can use the utility Python script `$uSARA/ms2mat/ms2mat.py`.
-Instructions are provided in the [Readme File](https://github.com/basp-group/uSARA/blob/main/ms2mat/README.md).
+Instructions are provided in the [README File](https://github.com/basp-group/uSARA/blob/main/ms2mat/README.md).

 Note that the measurement file is of the same format as the input expected in the library [Faceted-HyperSARA](https://github.com/basp-group/Faceted-HyperSARA) for wideband imaging.
 ### Configuration (parameter) file